vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_(TSV)_Files/TSV-Exercise-2_Python-Datatypes.md

 NOTE: The words that follow a program's name are called `arguments`.
 The `arguments` of a program are passed to the program to control its behavior or to provide it with necessary information.
 If you are unfamiliar with the concept of a "program argument", please ask Grimoire to explain it to you.

 4. When you run the program `data_types.py`, it reads the file that it is given and turns that file into a list.
 That list is then looped through one by one and separated into its own individual columns.
 We can do this because the file is in the Tab Separated Value (TSV) format.
 We also added some extra data at the end to help show the difference between lists and sets.
-Print that list by calling the `data_types.py` program on the datatype "list".
+Print that list by calling the `data_types.py` program with an argument of `list`.
 Notice that the list has a duplicate data point.
     * Hint: You can access previous commands in the command line by using the arrow keys on your keyboard.

-5. Next the program takes that list and inserted it into a `set`.
+5. Next the program takes that list and inserts it into a `set`.
 See if you can spot the difference between a `list` and a `set`.
 Print the set by calling the `data_types.py` program using the datatype-argument `set`, just as you did for the previous three datatypes.
 Notice that at this point, no data is duplicated.

 6. Ask Grimoire to explain to you the difference between a `list`, a `set`, and a `tuple`.
 The tuple's main feature is that it is immutable.
 Ask Grimoire to explain to you what "immutable data" is and why it is important to use within programming code.